Cell receptor research wins Americans chemistry Nobel

 "Then it rang again.
 You get congratulated by these members of the Swedish committee and things happen pretty fast," he said in a telephone interview from his home In Palo Alto, California.

-He said he was being recognized primarily for his work in determining the structure of the receptors and what they look like in three dimensions.
+He said he was being recognised primarily for his work in determining the structure of the receptors and what they look like in three dimensions.

 "HOLY GRAIL"